evansuva/CryptocurrencyCabal/web/content/syllabus.md

 ## Assignments

-The course will have one midterm, four problem sets, one final project, and a (discretionary) final exam.
+The course will have one midterm, three problem sets, one final project, and a (discretionary) final exam.
 In addition, there will be several check-ups (short tests in class, with opportunities to revise and improve answers after discussion) and short assignments that may involve reading assignments and posting answers and questions on the course website.

-**Exams.** The midterm is Monday, 19 October.
+**Exams.** The midterm is Wednesday, 21 October.
 The final exam is scheduled for Friday, 11 December (2-5pm).
 This time will be used to schedule short oral exams for students who have not already demonstrated strong understanding of the course topics.